Federal Communications Commission v. AT&T (25-406)

 AT&T 6-3 (72% confidence).

-Interactive oral-argument transcript · All OT 2025 cases
+Read the slip opinion (PDF) · Interactive oral-argument transcript · All OT 2025 cases · All decisions

 This static summary is shown when JavaScript is disabled.
 The full interactive analysis loads above.